Pyramid City, Nevada

 Pyramid City is a ghost town located south of Sutcliffe, Nevada.
-This location was also sometimes known as Pyramid and should not be confused with Pyramid, Nevada, located north of Sutcliffe.
-Pyramid City consisted of two mining camps, Upper Pyramid (also knows as Jonesville) and Lower Pyramid, also known as Pyramid City.
+The site was also sometimes referred to as Pyramid and should not be confused with Pyramid, Nevada, which lies north of Sutcliffe.
+The settlement comprised two mining camps: Upper Pyramid, also known as Jonesville, and Lower Pyramid, commonly called Pyramid City.

 History

-Although silver veins had been discovered as early as 1860 in the area, the Pyramid district did not attract any significant attention until the spring of 1876, when an interesting ore-specimen was noticed by a Reno physician.
-The physician was assisting an ill miner when the doctor noticed the specimen on the man's table.
-Assaying the mineral resulted in a strong prediction of excellent returns.
-A silver rush followed after news of the discovery had spread to other mining camps.
-Pyramid City sprang from up from this desert area and a two—stamp mill was built to crush silver ore.
-In the summer of 1876, the population of Pyramid City was nearly 300.
+Although silver veins had been identified in the area as early as 1860, the Pyramid district did not draw significant interest until the spring of 1876, when a Reno physician noticed an ore specimen while treating an ill miner.
+An assay of the sample predicted strong returns, and news of the discovery quickly spread to nearby mining camps, triggering a silver rush.
+Pyramid City emerged in the desert soon afterward, and a two‑stamp mill was constructed to process the ore.
+By the summer of 1876, Pyramid City's population had grown to nearly 300.